 The Quality Control (QC) wing of FCI manned by qualified and trained personnel is entrusted with enormous task of procurement & preservation of foodgrains.
 The foodgrains are procured as per laid down Specifications of Government of India and inspected regularly during storage to monitor the quality.
-Representative samples of the stocks are drawn for physical and chemical analysis to ensure whether the quality standard meets the parameters of laid down Specifications of Government of India and Food Safety & Standard Authority of India (FSSAI).
-This is done through a network of about 1850 laboratories throughout the Country.
-Many of the laboratories at Zonal & Regional levels are well equipped to carry out physical & chemical analysis of the foodgrains.
-The District and Depots laboratories generally undertake physical analysis of foodgrains.
+Representative samples of the stocks are drawn for physical and chemical analysis to ensure whether the quality standard meets the parameters of laid down Specifications of Government of India.
+Foodgrain samples are also referred to NABL accredited laboratories and get tested for its conformity of parameter under FSS Act also.

-Laboratories across the country are being upgraded with latest equipments.
-The IFS (Institute of Food Security) Lab, Gurgaon would be upgraded as a State of Art Lab.
+Laboratories across the country are being upgraded with latest equipment.
+The IFS (Institute of Food Security) Lab, Gurgaon is in process of upgradation to a State of Art Lab.

 The senior Q.C.
 Officers undertake frequent visits to the procurement & storage points to inspect the quality of foodgrain stocks and advise QC staff on the spot to ensure procurement of foodgrains conforming to Specifications and its maintenance during storage at all levels.
 Appropriate action is also initiated against defaulters, if any, in order to tighten the supervisory arrangement and fixing responsibilities on all found responsible for procurement of stocks beyond laid down parameters.
 Long terms/short term training is held for QC staffs on procurement and preservation of foodgrain management.